drshahizan/Python-big-data/Assignment 1/readme.md

 ## 🚀 Case Study 1 : Pandas - Data Processing

-Your submission will be evaluated using the following criteria:
+Your submission will be evaluated using the followin criteria:

 * Dataset must contain at least larger than 100MB
 * Please implement data processing related to the concept of big data.